 Remote and Hybrid Teaching Guides

-The Education Planning Group, as well as the Chicago Center for Teaching, have developed three guides with information for instruction in the fall, best practices, and a variety of instructor resources.
+The Education Planning Group, as well as the Chicago Center for Teaching, have developed three guides with information on instruction, best practices, and a variety of instructor resources.

 - Instructor Guide for Remote and Hybrid Instruction